SimonMonecke/lambdacd-mongodb/README.md

 # lambdacd-mongodb

-If you already use [LambdaCD](https://github.com/flosell/lambdacd) for your projects you certainly noticed that after restarting LambdaCD the build history is lost. lambdacd-mongodb stores the state of your pipeline in a MongoDB and it restore it after restart.
+If you already use [LambdaCD](https://github.com/flosell/lambdacd) for your projects you certainly noticed that after restarting LambdaCD the build history is lost. lambdacd-mongodb stores the state of your pipeline in a MongoDB and it restores it at the next startup.

 ## Example